How to Unblock a Stuffy Nose in 1 Min (Breathing Remedy)

 Remedy: How to clear a blocked nose

-Pinch your nose and walk fast with your blocked nose pinched and your mouth closed all the time.
-You likely will be able to make around 20-30 steps.
-While walking, you should hold your breath until a strong urge to breathe.
+Pinch your congested nose and walk fast with your blocked nose pinched and your mouth closed the whole time.
+You probably will be able to make around 20-30 steps.
+While walking, stay relaxed and hold your breath until you have a strong urge to breathe.
 Then sit down with your spine totally straight and focus on your breath.
-After you release your nose, resume your usual breathing (not with deep breaths) and keep the mouth closed.
-Hence, instead of taking a big inhalation, take a smaller inhale and then relax all muscles for exhalation, especially the upper chest and other respiratory muscles.
-Take another (smaller) inhale and again relax.
-With each inhalation, practice this reduced or shallow breathing while remaining relaxed.
+After you release your nose, start reduced breathing or breathing less air, without taking deep breaths, and keep the mouth closed.
+Here are details for this great home remedy.

 If later your breathing becomes heavy, your nose will get blocked again.
 Then you can repeat this exercise.

-Breathing patterns and blocked nose (sinusitis)
+Breathing patterns and congested nose (sinusitis)